Following Veraison: Updates

 New York Muscat

 Table 4.
 Post-veraison brix and acid values of three varieties of grape, by date, for the KRDC Research Vineyard.
 TA is the total acidity expressed in grams per litre and measured by titration using a Hanna (model# HI 84502) titrator.
-Brix is total soluble solids expressed as % and measured with an Atago Digital Hand-Held Pocket Refractometer.
+Brix is total soluble solids (sugar accumulation) expressed as % and measured with an Atago Digital Hand-Held Pocket Refractometer.

 Date of Assessment